TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/01_lesson/lesson.md

 # Lesson 5.01: Earsketch Intro

 **Note:** Unit 5 involves a tool called EarSketch from Georgia Tech.
-EarSketch is a Digital Audio Workstation with an embedded scripting environment that supports Python or Javascript.
+EarSketch is a Digital Audio Workstation with an embedded scripting environment that supports Python or JavaScript.
 Using EarSketch, students can create songs by writing Python code.
 All of the Earsketch activities require you to use the EarSketch Editor instead of the IDE you have been using so far (_e.g._ Repl.it).